Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Preliminary and statement of main results

 where $\Xi_0=\{1,1,\ldots\}$. \item[{\rm (ii)}] Let $G=SU(n)$ and consider the case $a=D[e^{2\pi\theta_1\sqrt{-1}},\ldots,e^{2\pi\theta_n\sqrt{-1}}]\in G$, where $\theta_i$ are real numbers satisfying $\sum_{i=1}^n\theta_i=0$ and $\theta_i-\theta_j\notin \ZZ$ if $i\ne j$.
 Also $D[a_1,\ldots,a_n]$ denotes the diagonal matrix whose $(i,i)$ element is $a_i$.
 Then

-and for $\xi=2\pi\sqrt{-1}D[\theta_1+k_1,\ldots, \theta_n+k_n]$, $\ad(\xi)^2$ has zero eigenvalues with multiplicities $n-1$, the positive eigenvalues are $ \left\{(2\pi)^2\{(\theta_i-\theta_j)+(k_i-k_j)\}^2~\Big |~1\le i\ne j\le n\right\} $ and $\Xi(v)$ is given by
+and for $\xi=2\pi\sqrt{-1}D[\theta_1+k_1,\ldots, \theta_n+k_n]$, $\ad(\xi)^2$ has zero eigenvalues with multiplicities $n-1$, the positive eigenvalues are $ \left\{(2\pi)^2\{(\theta_i-\theta_j)+(k_i-k_j)\}^2~\Big |~1\le i\ne j\le n\right\} $ and $\Xi(\xi)$ is given by

-In particular, $a$ is not a conjugate point of $e$ under the above assumption on $a$.
-Moreover, except global minimal geodesics, indices of all geodesics are positive even number.
-That is, there are no local minimum geodesics except global one. \end{enumerate}
+In particular, $a$ is not a conjugate point of $e$ along any geodesics under the above assumption on $a$.
+Moreover, the minimum geodesic is unique.
+Hence, $a$ is not a point of the cut-locus of $e$.
+Moreover, except the unique global minimal geodesics, indices of all geodesics are positive even number.
+That is, there are no local minimum geodesics between $e$ and $a$ other than the shortest one. \end{enumerate} \end{enumerate} \end{lem}